minijackson/sphinxcontrib-typstbuilder/docs/examples/rst.rst

 ..
 [CIT2002] This is the citation.
 It's just like a footnote, except the label is textual.
 ..
 [CIT2003] This is the citation.
-It's just like a footnote, except the label is textual.
+It's just like a footnote,

-..
-[CIT2004] This is the citation.
-It's just like a footnote, except the label is textual.
+   except the label is textual.

 RST Roles